 Top tips to help you successfully reduce your meat intake!

-When you cut meat out of your diet not only do you lower risks of heart disease, high blood pressure, diabetes and even some forms of cancer but you also contribute to a better planet!
-We know it’s not easy to make that initial step- which is why we’ve rounded up some of the best strategies to help you reduce your meat intake long term..
+When you cut meat out of your diet not only do you lower the risk of heart disease, high blood pressure, diabetes and even some forms of cancer but you also contribute to a better planet!
+We know it’s not easy to make that initial step - which is why we’ve rounded up some of the best strategies to help you reduce your meat intake long-term.

-When we compare meat-based diets with plant-based diets, plant-based diets require less energy, water and land resources.
+When we compare meat-based diets with plant-based diets, plant-based diets generally require less energy, water and land resources.
 By going meatless you not only reduce your impact on the environment, but you also cut down on your carbon footprint!
-Since a plant-based diet is significantly more sustainable- it’s a great starting point in your journey to leading an environmentally conscious lifestyle.
+Since a plant-based diet is significantly more sustainable- it’s a great starting point in your journey to leading an environmentally-conscious lifestyle.

 2/ Try the LESS strategy

 Another option is to start by cutting out red meat initially as it has the largest carbon footprint - double that of white meat.
-Once you’ve gotten comfortable cutting out red meat you can move onto cutting out options such as chicken and pork.
-In order to be successful, you want to build up to your goal.
+Once you’re comfortable cutting out red meat you can move onto cutting out options such as chicken and pork.

 3/ Try out meat substitutes